 Since then, states like California, Oregon and Massachusetts have all created expungement programs enabling the courts to clear a record if the offense is not considered a crime under current state law.

 "If the record involves possession of small amounts of marijuana, growing a couple plants, things that are now legal, I think that that makes a whole lot of sense," said Oregon Senator Jeff Merkley told Circa in early 2018.

-But Senator Merkley's position - while helpful for anyone who has been convicted in Oregon state - does not affect any of the workers coming from prohibitive states to the western states where the new legal cannabis market is gaining steam.
+But Senator Merkley's position - while helpful for anyone who has been convicted in Oregon state - does not affect any of the workers coming from prohibitive states to the legal states where the new adult-use cannabis market is gaining steam.